Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Related Work

+Task structure and coupling also shape distributed collaboration.
+Distance complicates timing, handoffs, and coordination under partial information~\cite{olson2000distance,hinds2003out}.
 In particular, a variety of lab-based experiments were designed to systematically analyze the impact of different interaction variables in a controlled setting.
-For instance, in DayTrader, researchers manipulate the communication medium during negotiation in a social-dilemma setting and identified that the choice of medium shifts trust formation and deal quality~\cite{bos2002effects}. \citet{bos2004group} further illustrated trading biases and subgroup formation caused by the differences between in-group (collocated partners who can talk face-to-face) and out-group (remote collaborators) in the Shape Factory experiment.
+For instance, DayTrader manipulates the communication medium during negotiation in a social-dilemma setting and identified that the choice of medium shifts trust formation and deal quality~\cite{bos2002effects}. \citet{bos2004group} further illustrated trading biases and subgroup formation caused by the differences between in-group (collocated partners who can talk face-to-face) and out-group (remote partners) in the Shape Factory experiment.
 NeoCITIES imposes time pressure and role interdependence in a shared information space~\cite{mcneese2005neocities,schelble2022let}, whereas Passcode examines how teams form and update shared mental models during problem solving when only partial clues are available~\cite{gero2020mental}.
-Despite LLM agents may differ from human remote collaborators in how they explain their decisions and how stable their identity recognition and memory are, research in the explainability of AI has pointed to feasible approaches by enabling provenance, disclosure of uncertainties, and human-understandable rationales given LLMs' strong reasoning and text generation capabilities~\cite{liao2020questioning,hoffman2023measures}.

-Our research platform draws on this profound line of CSCW work by enabling the manipulation of different interaction variables on the interface designs through the re-implementation of conventional experimental paradigms, but in the context of human-agent collaboration.
+Although LLM agents differ from human partners in their ability to perceive the context or disclose uncertainty~\cite{liao2020questioning,hoffman2023measures}, these capabilities enable adapting classic human-human collaboration variables for human–agent settings.
+Our platform supports fine-grained manipulation of communication modalities, visibility of agent state, and task coupling within re-implemented experimental paradigms tailored to human–agent collaboration.